 GET /api/slots?from=2026-03-01T09:00&to=2026-03-01T17:00

-The JSON response embeds directly into Hugo, Jekyll, 11ty, or any static site.
+The JSON response can be embedded into Hugo, Jekyll, 11ty, or any other static site.

 Embedding in a Static Blog#

-Here’s how this blog (meirong.dev/timeslot) integrates Timeslot — no framework, no dependencies, just a fetch call.
+Here’s how this blog (meirong.dev/timeslot) integrates Timeslot — no framework, no extra front-end dependencies, just a fetch call.

 Hugo: rawhtml shortcode#

 Hugo’s default Markdown renderer strips raw <script> and <style> tags for security.
-The workaround is a one-line shortcode that passes content through as-is:
+In this repo, the workaround is a small shortcode that passes content through as-is:

 {{/* layouts/shortcodes/rawhtml.html */}}